bmabsout/Thesis/src/chapters/05_universal_behavioral_objectives.typ

 = Universal Behavioral Objectives and Architectural Integration

 The previous chapters established the mathematical foundations of Fulfillment Priority Logic and demonstrated its application to complex objective relationships.
-However, not all behavioral requirements are best expressed as explicit objectives in FPL formulas.
-Some behaviors—such as smoothness, stability, and efficiency—are so fundamental to robotics applications that they should be considered *universal behavioral objectives* that transcend specific task requirements.
+However, not all requirements in robotics systems should be expressed as explicit objectives in FPL formulas.
+As established in Chapter 1's taxonomy of objectives, some behaviors—*universal behavioral objectives*—are so fundamental to robotics applications that they should be considered requirements that transcend specific task definitions.

+Universal behavioral objectives, as defined in our taxonomy, are behavioral objectives that are desirable across virtually all robotics applications, transcending specific tasks, domains, or application contexts.
+These include smoothness, stability, basic safety, and robustness.
+Rather than forcing practitioners to explicitly specify these fundamental requirements in every FPL formula, this chapter introduces the concept of *architectural integration*—encoding universal behavioral objectives directly into policy architectures.

-This chapter introduces the concept of universal behavioral objectives and presents Conditioning for Action Policy Smoothness (CAPS) as a paradigm for encoding these objectives directly into policy architectures rather than relying on reward engineering.
-We demonstrate how this architectural approach complements FPL by handling fundamental behavioral requirements at the policy level while allowing FPL to focus on task-specific objective relationships.
+This chapter presents Conditioning for Action Policy Smoothness (CAPS) as a paradigm for this architectural approach.
+CAPS demonstrates how smoothness, a quintessential universal behavioral objective, can be encoded directly into policy architectures rather than relying on reward engineering.
+We show how this architectural approach complements FPL by handling fundamental behavioral requirements at the policy level while allowing FPL to focus on task-specific behavioral objective relationships.

+*The Architectural vs. Compositional Distinction*: This approach reflects a key insight from our objective taxonomy: different types of objectives require different treatment mechanisms.
+Task-specific behavioral objectives (like "reach the target quickly") benefit from explicit composition through FPL, allowing practitioners to express complex logical relationships.
+Universal behavioral objectives (like "control smoothly") should be built into the architecture itself, ensuring they are automatically satisfied without burdening the specification process.

 == The Problem of Oscillatory Control in Neural Policies